 9) Are you going to get people “rules” and tell me I can’t use a girl’s bathroom like my last company?

 10) Which IT guy runs an MP3 server, I have some stuff I want to upload.

 11) I have to call my parole officer twice daily and check my GPS coordinates to check my ankle monitor for the ankle grip I received, which phone should I use?

-In your first day or week at a new job, you will be expected to have many questions.
-Take advantage of this new beginning to ask you what questions how to properly manage your new workspace.
+On your first day or week at a new job, you will be expected to have many questions.
+Take advantage of this new beginning to ask yourself questions about how to properly manage your new workspace.
 By actually gaining insight before you hesitate to work and find a routine, you’ll set yourself up for early success.

 Ask a colleague: “What is the biggest obstacle facing the team today?”

-Why ?: So you know what to expect it quickly and how much people will challenge to help you.
+Why ?: So you know what to expect quickly and how much people will challenge you to help you.